bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

+#### Version 1.0.1
+- Fixed: some warning and notice-errors, for example when a post connector did not have any field groups connected

 #### Version 1.0
 - Note: This is a pretty big update, so please backup your databases before installation!